keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - dead baby in the church room
 - we go to the security room and pull the lever
 	- we start playing fnaf
+	- sinister
+	- now the first nights never really that hard-
 -